We have developed a simple step-by-step guide to joining the ICO. But if you are still not sure of something, please feel free to get in touch.

 This contains details about what the role involves and what skills you will need.

 The answers and information you provide will enable us to understand and assess your skills, qualifications, career history and reasons for applying.

 Equal opportunities form

-This form will be separated from your application straight away on receipt by the Human Resources Team and isn't made available to anyone involved in the selection process.
+The information given in this section will be removed from your application before consideration of candidates takes place and will not be made available to anyone involved in the selection process.

-For guidance on filling in your application form, and where to send it, see our Hints and tips.
+For guidance on filling in your application form, see our Hints and tips.

 Stage 3: Short listing and interview